davisjc/carputer/README.md

 * hostapd and dhcpd are particular about start order, force waiting on NIC:
     * `systemctl enable systemd-networkd-wait-online.service`

+car notes:

+* on rear of "Shaker 500" stereo, the 24-pin connector has a couple easy-to-splice wires:
+    * pin 2 is ignition accessory "on" (gray/yellow shielding)
+        * logic high is ~12V
+        * logic low is ~0V
+    * pin 13 is ground (black/pink shielding)

 known issues:

 * hostapd